 What are the Pros and Cons of Blogging

 Blogging is commonplace in today’s business world.
-Around 91% of B2B marketers say their organisations use blogging and content marketing, while 86% of B2C marketers say the same.
+Around 91% of B2B marketers say their organizations use blogging and content marketing, while 86% of B2C marketers say the same.
 Blogging can bring a wealth of benefits when used correctly, from enhancing your SEO standing, to strengthening relationships with customers.

 Here are the Pros and Cons of blogging.